Satish Chandra (historian): Research and ideology

 Chandra has been described as one of India's leading scholars of the Mughal period and one of India's most influential historians.
 His book, Medieval India, has been widely used as a textbook in schools and colleges around India.

-He belonged to the group of historians, along with Romila Thapar, R. S. Sharma,Irfan Habib, Bipan Chandra and Arjun Dev, who are sometimes referred to as "left-leaning."
-In 2004, his textbook was reintroduced in the national curriculum after a hiatus of six years.
+He belonged to the group of historians, along with Romila Thapar, R. S. Sharma, Irfan Habib, Bipan Chandra and Arjun Dev, who are sometimes referred to as "left-leaning", influenced by Marxian approach In 2004, his textbook was reintroduced in the national curriculum after a hiatus of six years.